Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

-Therefore, as a consequence of Theorem~\ref{thm:feasibility} we obtain Corollary~\ref{cor:decidingproofs}.
-Indeed, let us fix a positive integer $d$ and let $\Phi$ be the FPC-interpretation from Fact~\ref{fact:reduction}.
-We compose $\Phi$ with the $\Cinf{\omega}$-sentence from Theorem~\ref{thm:feasibility} that decides the exact feasibility of semidefinite sets.
-The resulting sentence~$\psi$ decides the existence of an $\SOS$ proof of degree~$2d$.
-It is a sentence of $\Cinf{k}$, where $k = cd$, for an integer~$c$ that is independent of~$d$.
-A $\Cinf{\omega}$-sentence deciding the existence of an $\SOS$ refutation of degree~$2d$ is obtained analogously by starting with an $\FPC$-interpretation which takes as input a set of polynomials $Q$ and outputs the semidefinite set $K_d(Q,-1)$.
+\begin{proof}[Proof of Corollary~\ref{cor:decidingproofs}] Let us fix a positive integer~$d$ and let~$\Phi$ be the FPC-interpretation from Fact~\ref{fact:reduction}.
+We compose~$\Phi$ with the~$\Cinf{\omega}$-sentence from Theorem~\ref{thm:feasibility} that decides the exact feasibility of semidefinite sets.
+The resulting sentence~$\psi$ decides the existence of an~$\SOS$ proof of degree~$2d$.
+It is a sentence of~$\Cinf{k}$, where~$k = cd$, for an integer~$c$ that is independent of~$d$.
+A~$\Cinf{\omega}$-sentence deciding the existence of an~$\SOS$ refutation of degree~$2d$ is obtained analogously by starting with an~$\FPC$-interpretation which takes as input a set of polynomials~$Q$ and outputs the semidefinite set~$K_d(Q,-1)$. \end{proof}